Skip to main content

 Gainsight Inc.

-This article contains common questions and answers about Customer Cheat Sheet.
+This article contains common questions and answers about AI Cheat Sheet.

-Customer Cheat Sheet (Powered by Horizon AI) is a new widget for Gainsight C360 that generates a narrative customer summary to include key customer metrics, strategic priorities, a prioritized list of product requests, recent escalations, open tickets, executive changes, and more.
-This saves teams hours that is often spent on reading through several Timeline posts to get context on them and creating these narrative summaries for key stakeholders or executives.
+AI Cheat Sheet (Powered by Gainsight AI) is a new widget for Gainsight C360 that generates a narrative customer summary to include key customer metrics, strategic priorities, prioritized list of product requests, recent escalations, executive changes, and more.
+This saves teams hours of time that is often spent on reading through several Timeline posts to get context on them and creating these narrative summaries for key stakeholders or executives.

-What customer data is used to generate the Customer Cheat Sheet?
+What customer data is used to generate the AI Cheat Sheet?

-Timeline is the only data source required to generate the Customer Cheat Sheet.
+Timeline is the only data source required to generate the AI Cheat Sheet.
 This includes key customer activities such as Updates, Calls, Meetings, Emails, Milestones, and note-taking during or after a customer interactions.

 What technology are we using to generate the summary?
 How are we going to deal with data privacy?